leroyl6420-boop/Clock-n-Lock-n/README.md

 - 4 220 ohm Resistors: $0.20
 - 2 1K ohm Resistors: $0.10
 - 2 Photoresistors: $1
-- 8 #6-32 1in Screws: $1.57
+- 10 #6-32 1in Screws: $1.57
 - Jumper Wires: Will Vary

 In total, everything will run you around $23.86, definitely less than $30 (:

 # ASSEMBLY INSTRUCTIONS

 Hot-glue the Arduino and the ULN2003 onto the back of the case.
+Hot glue the Servo motor onto its mount.
+Screw the 28BYJ-48 Stepper Motor onto its mount using two #6-32 screws.
+Attach the Servo Gear onto the Servo motor.
+Attach the Spiral Gear onto the Stepper motor.
+Put the pin in its slot with a pen's spring pushing it up.
+Hot glue all the LEDs, buttons, OLEDs, and photoresistors into place.
+Connect one leg of every LED and photoresistor to GND.
+Every LED's other leg goes to a 220 ohm resistor, then their digital pin (see in code).
+The photoresistors go to a 10k ohm resistor, then their analog pin (see code).
+Wire everything else as stated in code.
+Congrats, you have just built your very own Clock'n Lock'n!

+# AI USE
+AI was used to debug the code.